aosabook/500lines/pedometer/chapter.md

 We're using a tool called Highcharts to generate all of the charts in our view, which requires jQuery and other additional JavaScript files.
 Note that both are included at the top of the view.

-The HTML portion is simple.
-We create a link to return to /trials, for ease of navigation purposes.
+In the HTML portion, we create a link to return to /trials, for ease of navigation purposes.
 Then, we render summary.erb once more.
 Since both summary tables are quite similar, we've chosen to extract the HTML for the summary table into one view and reuse it from both trials and trial.
 This ensures that the format of the tables remains consistent, and avoids code duplication.
 In this case, we pass in false for detail_hidden, since we want to see time and distance data, whereas in the trials view, we wanted those fields replaced with a link to this view.
 Following the summary table, we create containers for the charts.

 The JavaScript portion uses the Highcharts API to create the three charts: dot product data, filtered data, and, optionally, a comparison between the filtered data of the separated and combined data sets.
 Each chart is limited to 1000 points, to make it easy on our eyes, using the limit_1000 method in ViewHelper that we looked at earlier.